dronekit/dronekit-python/docs/develop/sitl_setup.rst

 .. note::

-    DroneKit-SITL is still relatively experimental and there are only a few pre-built vehicles.
+    DroneKit-SITL is still relatively experimental and there are only a few pre-built vehicles (some of which are quite old and/or unstable).

     The binaries are built and tested on Windows 10, Ubuntu Linux, and Mac OS X "El Capitan".
 Binaries are only available for x86 architectures.
 ARM builds